Learning Center

 The Texas Interconnection

-Unlike most of the United States, which is part of the Eastern or Western Interconnection, most of Texas operates on its own power grid, the Texas Interconnection.
+Unlike most of the United States, which is part of the Eastern or Western Interconnection, most of Texas operates on its power grid, the Texas Interconnection.

 This grid is managed by the Electric Reliability Council of Texas (ERCOT), which oversees about 90% of the state’s electric load.